 Force Majeure means any circumstance not within a party’s reasonable control including, without limitation:

 a) terrorist attack, civil war, civil commotion or riots, war, threat of or preparation for war, armed conflict, imposition of sanctions, embargo, or breaking off of diplomatic relations;

 b) nuclear, chemical or biological contamination or sonic boom;

 c) collapse of buildings, fire, explosion or accident;

 d) any labour or trade dispute, strikes, industrial action or lockouts; or

 e) interruption or failure of utility service, but excluding a Pandemic or Climate Change Event.

-Operating Cash Flow: the net amount of cash or cash-equivalents being transferred into and out of a party’s business during the Period of Disruption.
+Operating Cash Flow means the net amount of cash or cash-equivalents being transferred into and out of a party’s business during the Period of Disruption.

-Period of Disruption: the period during which one or both parties is prevented from performing obligations under the agreement due to a Climate Change Event or Pandemic.
+Period of Disruption means the period during which one or both parties is prevented from performing obligations under the Agreement due to a Climate Change Event or Pandemic.